Abhijit1617/codecrafters-redis-java/README.md

 localhost:6379

-Start Replica
+3. Start the Replica

-Open another terminal in the project directory:
+Open a second terminal in the project directory:

 java -jar target/codecrafters-redis.jar --port 6382 --replicaof "localhost 6379"